botify-hq/developers-docs/api_docs/markdowns/api/analysis/list-urls.md

 # List and filter URLs

-Botify API allows you to **filter the dataset of analyzed URLs** and return any available information.
+Botify API allows you to **list and filter analyzed URLs** and return their fields value (metadata).
 Full list of requestable fields can be found in [[Analysis Datamodel;analysis-datamodel]].

 ## Endpoint